MikeShi42/41Inc/README.md

 2. `python manage.py runserver`
 3. Visit `http://127.0.0.1:8000/` in your browser.
   * A success page should pop up

+### Generating the frontend assets
+1. To watch: `gulp`
+  * This is basically a magical command that will build everything.
+In other words, it'll convert all the SCSS into CSS, minimize everything, concatenate everything, and make sure it's in the right place.
+  * If you just run `gulp`, then it'll "watch" the frontend assets in `/static`.
+This means that it'll automatically build everything when it notices a change.
+2. To build only: `gulp build`
+  * This only builds the assets and places them in the correct folders.

 ## General Resources